doelab/EE3041_DSPonFPGA/README.md

 ## Project Overview

-Some part of the big project is **Simulation** only, however, your synthesis result on Quartus for the DE10 Kit still affects your credit, so code should be synthesizable to resources/timing.

 - [Part 1: Waveform Generator](./Lab1/README.md)
 - [Part 2: FIR and IIR Filters](./Lab2/README.md)
 - [Part 3: Audio Equalizer](./Lab3/README.md)